BiggerPockets/patterns/_patterns/optionally-use-yardoc.md

 end
 ```

 The benefit of the annotation is reduced ambiguity.
-The `current_user` param can probably be inferred from its name, but
-the `market` param cannot: is a String or other object expected?
-An developer would need to read the method and
-potentially investgate other callers to see how this method is used.

 # Why